 Interview Several Lawyers Before Hiring One

-Now that you have a list of lawyers you believe meet your criteria as far as location and practice area, it’s time to choose the lawyer to handle your personal injury case.
+Now that you have a list of lawyers that meet your criteria as far as location and practice area, it’s time to choose the lawyer to handle your motorcycle accident case.
 The only effective way to do this is by interviewing each lawyer.